Skip to main content

 General functioning of the tax

-In the application of the tax by businessmen or professionals, two aspects can be distinguished:
+In the application of the tax by entrepreneurs or professionals, two aspects can be distinguished:

 1. For their sales or provision of services, the corresponding VAT installments are passed on to the purchasers or recipients, with the obligation to pay them into the Treasury.

-2. For their purchases, they bear fees that they have the right to deduct in their periodic self-assessments.
+2. For their purchases, they bear fees that they are entitled to deduct from their periodic self-assessments.
 In each settlement, the VAT charged to customers is declared, subtracting from this the amount incurred on purchases and acquisitions from suppliers, the result being either positive or negative.

-If the result is positive, it must be deposited into the Treasury.
-If it is negative, in general, it is compensated in the following self-assessments.
-Only if at the end of the year, in the last declaration presented, the result is negative or if the taxpayers are registered in the monthly refund register, in any declaration, can you choose to request the refund or offset the negative balance in the following settlements.
+If the result is positive, it must be paid into the Treasury.
+If it is negative, as a general rule, it is offset in the following self-assessments.
+Only if at the end of the year, in the last declaration submitted, the result is negative or if the taxpayer is registered in the monthly refund register, in any declaration, can you choose to request a refund or offset the negative balance in subsequent settlements.

 Example:

 This example shows how the tax works.
-It is an industrial product whose production chain begins with the sale of raw materials for transformation and ends with the sale to the final consumer.
+It is an industrial product whose production chain begins with the sale of raw materials for processing and ends with the sale to the final consumer.
 For simplicity, it is assumed that the businessman who sells the raw materials has not borne VAT.
-The applied rate is the current rate of 21%.
+The rate applied is the current one of 21%.

 Total 105